Skip to content

 • Historic Preservation, Must Read, West Orange

-West Orange mayor wanted to save historic monastery, but its no longer for sale
+West Orange mayor wanted to save historic monastery, but it’s no longer for sale

 Last June, the Town Council commissioned an appraisal that valued the property at $1.7 million.
 The property would have been bought with Open Space Funds.